 Distinguished Scholar in North American History at McGill University currently living in Jerusalem, Gil Troy is an award-winning American presidential historian and a leading Zionist activist.
 He is, most recently, the editor of the new three-volume set, “Theodor Herzl: Zionist Writings,” the inaugural publication of The Library of the Jewish People

 Two years ago, he and Natan Sharansky co-authored Never Alone: Prison, Politics and My People.
 This Memoirfesto or Manifestoire, as they call it, was published by PublicAffairs of Hachette.
 This summer, an updated paperback edition will appear, as well as a Hebrew translation.

-Troy’s next book, coming out in Spring, 2018, is The Zionist Ideas: Visions for the Jewish Homeland – Then, Now, Tomorrow.
-In the Foreword to the book, Natan Sharansky, writes: “This magnificent work is the perfect follow-up to Arthur Hertzberg’s classic The Zionist Idea.
-Combining, like Hertzberg, a scholar’s eye and an activist’s ear, Gil Troy demonstrates that we now live in a world of Zionist Ideas, with many different ways to help Israel flourish as a democratic Jewish state.
+In the Foreword to Troy’s best-selling, instant-classic The Zionist Ideas: Visions for the Jewish Homeland – Then, Now, Tomorrow, Natan Sharansky writes: “This magnificent work is the perfect follow-up to Arthur Hertzberg’s classic The Zionist Idea.
+Combining, like Hertzberg, a scholar’s eye and an activist’s ear, Gil Troy demonstrates that we now live in a world of Zionist Ideas, with many different ways to help Israel flourish as a democratic Jewish state.”

 For press inquiries, review copies, or requests to bring Gil Troy to speak in your community, contact firstname.lastname@example.org.